adeleporte/terraform-provider-velocloud/docs/resources/firewall_rules.md

 * `sport_low` - (Optional) Source Low Port of the rule.
 * `sport_high` - (Optional) Source High Port of the rule.
 * `s_address_group` - (Optional) Source Address Group of the rule.
 Use address group datasource or resource to get the logicalid
-* `sportgroup` - (Optional) Source Port Group of the rule.
+* `s_port_group` - (Optional) Source Port Group of the rule.
 Use port group datasource or resource to get the logicalid
 * `svlan` - (Optional) Source VLAN to be matched.
 * `smac` - (Optional) Source MAC address to be matched.
 * `s_rule_type` - (Optional) Type of source object to be matched.